 - Transfer Rate i.e 1Gbps, 10Gbps of the card

-- Amount of ethernet / RJ45 ports it has i.e 1 or 2
+- Amount of ethernet / RJ45 ports it has, i.e., 1 or 2

-- PCIe version intended for
+- The PCIe version intended for

-Table: X4 PCIe v4.0 lanes have the same performance as an X8 PCIe v2.0 lanes.
+Table: X4 PCIe v4.0 lanes perform similarly to X8 PCIe v2.0 lanes.

 There are plenty of add-in cards that require an x8 slot:

-- Graphics Cards – These have an x16 connector, but they are also essentially an x8 device too since they can work on x8 slots (at a marginally lower performance).
+- Graphics Cards – These have an x16 connector, but they are also essentially an x8 device since they can work on x8 slots (at a marginally lower performance).

-- Certain 10G Ethernet Cards as we saw above.
+- Certain 10G Ethernet Cards, as we saw above.

 - SATA Expansion and RAID Controllers